-This WHAT WE DO article is about repairing oil leaks on a fleet customer's Ford Powerstroke powered E450 Van.
+This article is about repairing oil leaks on a fleet customer's Ford Powerstroke powered E450 Van.
 This is a big job, on a diesel engine that is notorious for oil leaks, and on a vehicle that is difficult to work on.
-So you can understand why vehicle owners hesitate getting oil leaks repaired on their Powerstroke.
-Both the risk of the repair not solving the problem, and the high cost, make many owners reluctant to get the job done.
-This is why choosing a diesel truck shop which has experienced diesel technicians, and who will guarantee their work!
+So you can understand why vehicle owners hesitate to get oil leaks repaired on their Powerstroke.
+Both the risk of the repair not solving the problem and the high cost, make many owners reluctant to get the job done.
+This is why you need to choose a diesel truck shop with experienced diesel technicians, who will guarantee their work!

 Problem: Powerstroke diesel engine oil leaks are messy.
 Especially when the vehicle is a company truck that drips oil on a customer's driveway...
-Your company may do the best work in Ann Arbor, MI but if your service truck is leaving an oil leak mess behind your company gets a bad reputation.
+Your company may do the best work in Ann Arbor, MI, but if your service truck leaves an oil leak mess behind, your company gets a bad reputation.

 Ford Powerstroke diesels can have severe oil leak problems.
-The main oil leak sources are engine front crankshaft seal leak, rear crankshaft seal leak, valve cover oil leaks, turbo-charger oil line leaks, oil cooler oil seal leaks, bedplate leak, and oil pan gasket oil leaks.
+The main oil leak sources are engine front crankshaft seal leaks, rear crankshaft seal leaks, valve cover oil leaks, turbo-charger oil line leaks, oil cooler oil seal leaks, bedplate leaks, and oil pan gasket oil leaks.
 Lots of other seals and sensor leaks (see list below).

 Fixing the numerous oil leaks on this vehicle required removing the engine.
 This is a large, expensive job but is required to fix many of the Powerstroke oil leaks.
 It will make your customers, and the environment, much happier!

-Due to the complexity of diesel oil leak repair you need a shop that has experienced diesel repair technicians, and the proper equipment, to do the job correctly.
-Especially a large box short nose van with a diesel engine.
-This vehicle limits the type of shop that is able to perform the needed repairs.
+Due to the complexity of diesel oil leak repair, you need a shop with experienced diesel repair technicians, and the proper equipment, to do the job correctly.
+Especially a large-box short-nose van with a diesel engine.
+This vehicle limits the type of shop that can perform the needed repairs.

 State Street Auto Repair has the facilities and experience to repair Ford diesel oil leaks in the Ann Arbor, MI area.

-Diagnosis: With such a severe oil leak problem, with multiple oil leak sources, and the complicated job to gain access to many of the leaks, finding ALL the leaks is very important!
-We have repaired many Ford Powerstroke oil leaks and our diesel technicians know the common oil leak sources.
+Diagnosis: With such a severe oil leak problem, with multiple oil leak sources, and the complicated job of gaining access to many of the leaks, finding ALL the leaks is very important!
+We have repaired many Ford Powerstroke oil leaks, and our diesel technicians know the common oil leak sources.

-The vehicle was inspected and leaks were found at the valve covers, front and rear crankshaft seals, oil pan gasket, as well as several oil lines, hoses, and wiring harness seals.
+The vehicle was inspected, and leaks were found at the valve covers, front and rear crankshaft seals, oil pan gasket, and several oil lines, hoses, and wiring harness seals.

-Often we will use an ultra violet tracer dye and blacklight to diagnose oil leaks.
-It helps pin-point oil leaks when there are multiple difficult to find leaks.
-Oil leaks can travel when air flow at highway speeds pushes hot oil around the engine compartment.
+We often use an ultraviolet tracer dye and blacklight to diagnose oil leaks.
+It helps pinpoint oil leaks when there are multiple difficult-to-find leaks.
+Oil leaks can travel when airflow at highway speeds pushes hot oil around the engine compartment.

-We also recommend fixing potential well known oil leak sources when the engine is removed.
-It is good value considering the large amount of labor involved to remove the engine.
-There is nothing worse than having a new oil leak appear soon after this repair...
+We also recommend fixing potential well-known oil leak sources when the engine is removed.
+It is a good value considering the large amount of labor involved in removing the engine.
+Nothing is worse than having a new oil leak appear soon after this repair...

 The process of removing and installing the engine assembly requires the assistance of three technicians to maneuver the unit out of and into the vehicle.
 The entire procedure requires over 40 man hours to perform.
-Clearances are minimal and requires a lot of climbing into and out of the cab, as well as working under the vehicle to disconnect items and reconnect when reinstalling the engine.
+Clearances are minimal and require a lot of climbing into and out of the cab and working under the vehicle to disconnect items and reconnect when reinstalling the engine.

-Removing a diesel engine from a Ford E450 cube van is a complicated, time consuming job.
-The entire front of the vehicle needs to be removed: hood, grill, bumper, headlights, radiator supports, radiator, inter-cooler, air-conditioner condenser, transmission cooler, power steering cooler, power steering hoses, air-conditioner hoses, coolant hoses, and radiator cooling fan.
-As well as all electrical harnesses must be disconnected and removed, the air-conditioner refrigerant evacuated and recovered, and cooling system drained.
+Removing a diesel engine from a Ford E450 cube van is complicated and time-consuming.
+The entire front of the vehicle must be removed: hood, grill, bumper, headlights, radiator supports, radiator, inter-cooler, air-conditioner condenser, transmission cooler, power steering cooler, power steering hoses, air-conditioner hoses, coolant hoses, and radiator cooling fan.
+As well as, all electrical harnesses must be disconnected and removed, the air-conditioner refrigerant evacuated and recovered, and the cooling system drained.
 Once all these items are disconnected the engine can be removed.

 Engine block and head surfaces are cleaned, degreased and painted.
-All replacement parts are torqued to specifications and wiring or plumbing placed in their holders and looms.
+All replacement parts are torqued to specifications, and wiring or plumbing is placed in their holders and looms.